charles-roman/systems-programming/notes/c-programming/README.md

 | Contiguous in Memory     | ✅ Yes         | ✅ Yes                  | ❌ Rows only                  |
 | `arr[i][j]` Syntax       | ✅ Yes         | ❌ No                   | ✅ Yes                        |
 | Memory Efficient         | ✅ Yes         | ✅ Yes                  | ❌ No (fragmentation)         |

+#### 2D Arrays in Functions
+- Passing a 2D array to a function works the same as with 1D arrays:
+  - The parameter receives the **base address** of the matrix.

+- **Static:**
+  - Number of columns must be specified in function parameter for array when using standard array notation (in addition to a rows parameter).
+    - needed for compiler to determine where a row ends.
+  - When using pointer notation (pointer-to-pointer), row and column parameters must be provided.

+- **Dynamic:**
+  - Single block allocation will result in passing a single pointer just like a 1D array, along with row and column parameters.
+  - An array of row pointers will use standard pointer-to-pointer notation, with row and column parameters provided.

 </details>